 What is meant by the 3-1/2 times?
-This number, along with the numbers of days mentioned in verses 11-12, and other symbolic time periods in the apocalyptic books of the Bible, excite the fertile imaginations of dispensational premillennialists to no end.
-In their folly, the Second-coming time-guessers erroneously labor over such time elements to no avail.
-We first encounter this symbolic number in Daniel 7:25 and it is almost universally understood to mean 3-1/2 years.
-It, or its equivalent in days or months, is found four times in the Revelation (11:2-3; 12:6, 14; 13:5).
-The earliest Biblical incident that is expressed in this time period is the literal period of 3 years and six months in which Elijah was a fugitive from the wrath of Ahab and Jezebel (1 Kin.
+This number (along with the numbers of days mentioned in verses 11-12) and other symbolic time periods in the apocalyptic books of the Bible excite the fertile imaginations of dispensational premillennialists to no end.
+We first encounter this symbolic number in Daniel 7:25, and almost universally, expositors understand it to mean 3-1/2 years.
+It, or its equivalent in days or months, is found several times in the Revelation (11:2-3; 12:6, 14; 13:5).
+The earliest Biblical incident that is expressed in this time period is the literal period of three years and six months in which Elijah was a fugitive from the wrath of Ahab and Jezebel (1 Kin.
 17:1-18:46; Jam.
 5:17).

 McGuiggan points out the fact that in each of these episodes related to a 3-1/2-year period there is this common theme: It is a time when God's people are suffering but are still sustained by God in their suffering.
 Given the fact that 7 is the number for completeness and perfection in the Bible, he theorizes that 3-1/2 stands for something incomplete, short of totality or absoluteness.

-In each case tied to this time frame there is a fiendish power which seems absolute and invincible in persecuting God's people.
-However, it is represented by a number which is far short of absoluteness (i.e., 7); in fact, only half of it (3-1/2).
+In each case tied to this time frame there is a fiendish power that seemed absolute and invincible persecuting God's people.
+However, it is represented by a number that is far short of absoluteness (i.e., 7); in fact, only half of it (3-1/2).
 The message, according to McGuiggan, is that despite all appearances, no earthly power is absolute, and they will all eventually fail.
-When applied to Daniel 12:7, this means that although the Roman Empire would seem to be so powerful (in its utter crushing and scattering of the Jews) that it would stand without end, like its predecessors, it was incomplete and limited, both in power and duration.
-Thus, the 3-1/2 times here relates to the nature of the oppressing power (Rome) at the end of the vision, rather than to an actual time element (McGuiggan 180).
-His view of this passage makes sense to me.
-However, one may view the 3-1/2 years, we may lay to rest all of those vain and foolish attempts based upon them to predict the end of all things.
-Remember: Whatever might be the meaning of these numbers, they must be understood as bringing us no farther down the stream of time than the "breaking in pieces the power of the holy people" - AD 70.
+When applied to Daniel 12:7, this means that although the Roman Empire would seem to be, in its utter crushing and scattering of the Jews, so powerful that it would stand without end, like its predecessors, it was incomplete and limited, both in power and duration.
+Thus, the 3-1/2 times here relates to the nature of the oppressing power (Rome) at the end of the vision, rather than to an actual time element.
+13 His view of this passage makes sense to me.
+However one may understand the 3-1/2 years, we may lay to rest all those vain and foolish attempts based upon them to predict the time of the end of all things.
+Remember: Whatever might be the meaning of these numbers, they must be understood as bringing us no farther down the stream of time than the "breaking in pieces the power of the holy people" - A.D.
+70.

-Verses 8-12: Daniel Asks the Messenger for Further Information About the Outcome of the Vision and is Given a Few Additional Details
+Verses 8-12: Daniel Asks the Messenger About the Outcome of the Details of the Vision and is Given a Few Additional Details